wyobi/ion-autocomplete/README.md

 The ion-autocomplete component has the following features:
 - Multiple selection support
-- Configure a callback when an item is clicked
 - Configurable service which provides the items to list
+- Allow to define the maximum number of selected items
 - Configure what is stored in the model and what is seen in the list
+- Configure the template used to show the autocomplete component
+- Configure a callback when an item is clicked/removed
+- Configure a callback when the done button is clicked
 - Configure all labels used in the component
-- Configure the template used to show the autocomplete component

 # Installation